RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/map.md

 	gears.operations.MapOperation<T,​I> mapper)
 ```

-Add a map operation to the pipe.
-It maps records one-to-one.
+Maps each input record in the pipe to an output record, one-to-one.

 ## Parameters